shinselrobots/robot_speech/speech_recognition/google_assistant_speech/README.md

   * If you see this error: "swift: not found", it means text-to-speech has not been installed yet.
 See Readme in audio_and_speech/cepstral_tts package.

+  * if you get a crash at this line: "import snowboydecoder", it means the decoder was not copied.  do this:
+    - cp ~/dev/snowboy/swig/Python/_snowboydetect.so ~/catkin_robot/src/robot_speech/speech_recognition/google_assistant_speech/scripts